drpicox/david-rodenas.com/_notes/npm-shrinkwrap.md

 ### Adding new dependencies

-Just install your dependency with --save or --save-dev and _npm-shrinkwrap.json_ will be updated.
+Install your dependency with --save or --save-dev and _npm-shrinkwrap.json_ will be updated.

 ```bash